roppa/learning-rust/README.md

 }
 ```

 First things first, the Cargo.toml file.
 This is the configuration file for your software.
-This has all the information about your project, the name, authors, version (semver) etc. It is also where you add your dependencies.
+This has all the information about your project, the name, authors, version (semver), project name (used when imporiting files) etc. It is also where you add your dependencies.

 The rust file that is generated is a 'hello world' by default.